EndPointCorp/end-point-blog/2018/07/13/recommender-mxnet.html.md

 | user2 | - | 0.95 | -0.1 |
 | user3 | 0.5 | - | 0.8 |

 In the above case users can rate items on the scale of `<-1, 1>`.
-Notice that in reality it's close to impossible to have them rate everything.
+Notice that in reality it's most likely that users will not rate everything.
 The missing ratings are represented with the dash: `-`.

-Just by looking at the matrix above, we know that no amount of math is going to change the fact that user1 completely dislikes item1.
-The same goes for the fact that user2 likes item2 a lot.
-The ratings we already have make up for an fairly easy set of items to propose.
-That's not the goal of a recommender though — we'd like to predict which of the "dashes" in the table would in reality have high enough values.
-It'd also be great to know which ones are most likely to have very low ones.
-In essence: we want to predict the full representation of the above matrix, basing only on its "sparse" representation as shown above.
+Just by looking at the above table, we know that no amount of math is going to change the fact that user1 completely dislikes item1.
+The same goes for user2 liking item2 a lot.
+The ratings we already have make up for a fairly easy set of items to propose.
+The goal of a recommender is not to propose the items users know already though.
+We want to predict which of the "dashes" from the table are most likely to be liked the most.
+Putting it in other words: we want to predict the full representation of the above matrix, basing only on its "sparse" representation as shown above.

-To solve the above dilemma, we'll need to use just a little bit of linear algebra.
-Let's recall when can we multiply two matrices:
+How can we solve this problem?
+Let's recall the rules of multiplying two matrices:

-Given matrix `A: m × k` and `B: k × n`, their product is another matrix `C: m × n`.
+Given two matrices: `A: m × k` and `B: k × n`, their product is another matrix `C: m × n`.
+We know that we can multiply matrices only if the second dimension of the first matrix equals the first one of the second matrix.
+In such a case, matrix `C` becomes a product of two factors: matrix `A` and matrix `B`:

 ```latex
 C = AB
 ```

-Imagine now that the "sparse" (not having all the values for all the row-column pairs) matrix represented by the table above is our `C`.
-This means that there exist matrices `A` and `B` that *factorize* `C`.
+Imagine now that the sparse matrix represented by the ratings table is our `C`.
+This means that there exist two matrices: `A` and `B` that *factorize* `C`.

-Notice also how this factorization can be helping in saving the space / memory for storing the full info about the matrix `C`.
+Notice also how this factorization is saving the space needed to persist the ratings:

-Let's say that:
+Let's make `m` and `n` numbers into:

 ```
 m = 1000000